xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

     Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers, Legacy SNQ, Covid Longitudinal, Covid Vaccine, Sensor, PrePro, PASC

     Output: CSV file with all PROMIS-Physical scores, histogram of all PROMIS-Physical scores, histogram of all PROMIS-Physical scores per year, CSV file with all mediam PROMIS-Physical scores per year, CSV file with all PROMIS-Cognitive scores, histogram of all PROMIS-Cognitive scores, histogram of all PROMIS-Cognitive scores per year, CSV file with all mediam PROMIS-Cognitive scores per year, CSV file with all PROMIS-Depression scores, histogram of all PROMIS-Depression scores, histogram of all PROMIS-Depression scores per year, CSV file with all mediam PROMIS-Depression scores per year

+26. Pittsburgh Sleep Quality Index (PSQI)

+    Version 1: 2024-04-15

+    Scores all PSQI responses for the PROMOTE project

+    Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers

+    Output: CSV file with all PSQI scores for PROMOTE project, histogram of all PSQI scores